kitian616/jekyll-TeXt-theme/case-study.md

 ### 2.3 Job Management

-The third and final service Sundial provides is cron job management.
-This is the ability for users to add, edit, and delete jobs across one or multiple nodes from the UI.
+Sundial also provides cron job management.
+Management refers to the ability for users to add, edit, and delete jobs across one or multiple nodes from the UI.

 Managing jobs through the UI reduces the risk of errors associated with manual crontab changes.
 It also adds user convenience by providing a centralized platform for interacting with one or multiple crontabs.

 Each cron job is added or edited from its form, like the one shown here.